-Term Definition API American Petroleum Institute ASTM American Society of Testing and Materials Bolt A headed and externally threaded fastener that is designed to be paired with a nut Cab-forward Windrower operation with the Operator and cab facing in the direction of travel Center-link A hydraulic cylinder link between the header and the machine to which it is attached: It is used to change header angle CGVW Combined vehicle gross weight D1 XL-Series header MacDon D130 XL, D135 XL, D140 XL, and D145 XL rigid draper headers for windrowers from the D1 XL model number series DK Double knife DKD Double-knife drive DDD Double-draper drive DR Double reel ECU Electronic control unit Engine-forward Windrower operation with the Operator and engine facing in the direction of travel Export header Header configuration typical outside North America Finger tight Finger tight is a reference position where sealing surfaces or components are making contact with each other and the fitting has been tightened to a point where the fitting is no longer loose FFFT Flats from finger tight GSL Ground speed lever GVW Gross vehicle weight Hard joint A joint made with the use of a fastener where the joining materials are highly incompressible HPT display Harvest Performance Tracker display module on a self-propelled windrower.
-Header A machine that cuts and lays crop into a windrow and is attached to a self-propelled windrower Hex key A hex key or Allen key (also known by various other synonyms) is a tool of hexagonal cross-section used to drive bolts and screws that have a hexagonal socket in the head (internal-wrenching hexagon drive) HDS Hydraulic deck shift hp Horsepower JIC Joint Industrial Council: A standards body that developed the standard sizing and shape for original 37° flared fitting
+Term Definition API American Petroleum Institute ASTM American Society of Testing and Materials Bolt A headed and externally threaded fastener that is designed to be paired with a nut Cab-forward Windrower operation with Operator and cab facing in direction of travel Center-link A hydraulic cylinder link between header and machine to which it is attached: It is used to change header angle CGVW Combined vehicle gross weight D1X Series header MacDon D125X rigid draper headers for windrowers D1XL Series header MacDon D130XL, D135XL, D140XL, and D145XL rigid draper headers for windrowers.
+DK Double knife DKD Double-knife drive DDD Double-draper drive DR Double reel ECU Electronic control unit Engine-forward Windrower operation with Operator and engine facing in direction of trav Export header Header configuration typical outside North America Finger tight Finger tight is a reference position where sealing surfaces or components are making contact with each other and fitting has been tightened to a point where fitting is no longer loose FFFT Flats from finger tight GSL Ground speed lever GVW Gross vehicle weight Hard joint A joint made with use of a fastener where joining materials are highly incompressible HPT display Harvest Performance Tracker display module on a self-propelled windrower Header A machine that cuts and lays crop into a windrow and is attached to a self-propelled windrower Hex key A tool of hexagonal cross-section used to drive bolts and screws that have a hexagonal socket in head (internal-wrenching hexagon drive).
+Also known as an Allen key and various other synonyms.
+HDS Hydraulic deck shift hp Horsepower JIC Joint Industrial Council: A standards body that developed standard sizing and shape for original 37° flared fitting